-Experience the creak of the blocks, the warmth of the wood, the power of a gaff rig sail and the motion of a 100 year old Gaff Cutter.
+Experience the creak of the blocks, the warmth of the wood, the power of a gaff rig sail and the motion of a 100 year old traditional classic Gaff Cutter.
 Golden Vanity is based in the Solent and the West Country and available for charter and RYA Courses

-Golden Vanity is a traditional wooden gaff cutter and Mumble Bee class Brixham Sailing Trawler.
+Golden Vanity is a traditional classic wooden gaff cutter and Mumble Bee class Brixham Sailing Trawler.
 She is a 'fishing smack' - although she was built, in 1908, as a yacht for the renown marine artist Arthur Briscoe, who regularly sailed on board with his close friends and spy novelist Erskine Childers, who wrote Riddle of the Sands.
 She is very strong and seaworthy with a deep displacement keel.

 This kind of boat was built to be a stable working platform from

 which to trawl a net along the sea bed and then return to port with